Pain · Mittelstand

 If the US deal stalled after the technical demo and not before, the cultural register is the problem, not the engineering.
 Engineering closed the technical meeting.
 Register opened the silence.

-US register, in the same engineering markets, treats outcome as the load-bearing claim.
+US buyer expectations, in the same engineering markets, treats outcome as the load-bearing claim.
 The deck is expected to open with peer-set comparables and a quantified outcome: the customer who saved $2.4M, the line that produced this many parts per shift, the warranty cost that fell 38%.
 Capability and certification appear later, as supporting proof.
 The implicit argument is reversed: we produce this commercial outcome, the engineering is the means to it, here is the proof.

 The US buyer is sorting a different file than the German buyer.
 The first pass is faster, not friendlier.
-A deck that leads with history, certification, and internal capability can be technically strong and still fail the US commercial read.
+A deck that leads with history, certification, and internal capability can be technically strong and still fail the US commercial assessment.
 The buyer is asking: category, buyer type, commercial outcome, proof, risk, next step.
 If those fields are late, the company looks late.

 CLOSE RATE: SAME PRODUCT, TWO MARKETS 30% DE: STUTTGART 4% US: CLEVELAND 14% US POST-REBUILD